Imprints of flat space analyticity in de Sitter S-matrix: Summary

 \section{Summary}

-It is known that the de Sitter S-matrix or correlators do not satisfy energy conservation due to the background spacetime that breaks time-translation symmetry.
+It is known that the de Sitter $\mathcal{S}$-matrix or correlators do not satisfy energy conservation due to the background spacetime that breaks time-translation symmetry.
 This absence of symmetry introduces a new energy scale into the system: the total energy of the external legs of the diagram $\sum_a \omega_a$, which we denote by $E$.
-As a result, the de Sitter S-matrix possesses a kinematic structure that is richer than its flat-space counterpart.
+As a result, the de Sitter $\mathcal{S}$-matrix possesses a kinematic structure that is richer than its flat-space counterpart.

-In flat space, the analytic structure of the S-matrix is directly governed by the mass spectrum of a theory.
-This naturally raises the question: how is the mass spectrum of a theory imprinted in the kinematic structure of the de Sitter S-matrix?
-As a partial answer, one may point to a characteristic feature of the de Sitter S-matrix in {\it the energy conservation limit} \cite{Arkani-Hamed:2018kmz}:\footnote{This limit is referred to as the flat-space limit in Ref.~\cite{Arkani-Hamed:2018kmz}.} \begin{shaded} \end{shaded}
+In flat space, the analytic structure of the $\mathcal{S}$-matrix is directly governed by the mass spectrum of a theory.
+This naturally raises the question: how is the mass spectrum of a theory imprinted in the kinematic structure of the de Sitter $\mathcal{S}$-matrix?
+As a partial answer, one may point to a characteristic feature of the de Sitter $\mathcal{S}$-matrix in {\it the energy conservation limit} \cite{Arkani-Hamed:2018kmz}:\footnote{This limit is referred to as the flat-space limit in Ref.~\cite{Arkani-Hamed:2018kmz}.} \begin{shaded} \end{shaded}